Wintersun: 2006–2017: Time I

 On 17 November 2010, the Wintersun official homepage was updated stating that they would again be playing live shows.
 Three events, Metalfest, Bloodstock, and Metalcamp were announced.
 The reason stated for these shows was that a deal with their label provided money for new computer hardware in return for playing the shows.

 On 16 March 2012, Wintersun announced via their official homepage that they would headline the Heidenfest Tour in October 2012.
 The band also stated that the mixing of their new album, Time, was going well and that a release was planned for late summer of the same year.
 They also stated that Time would be split in two albums.
-On 18 July 2012, Wintersun announced on their official homepage that part I of Time would be released on 12 October 2012 (Time I was actually released on 19 October 2012).
+On 18 July 2012, Wintersun announced on their official homepage that part I of Time would be released on 12 October 2012.
+Time I was released a week later than anticipated on 19 October 2012.
 In support of the new album, Wintersun embarked on their first tour of North America, supporting Eluveitie along with Varg, starting in late November.

 Mixing for Time II began in early 2013.
 The band stated the album "will continue where 'Time I' left [off]" and include seven guitar solos.
 The album was expected to be released in early 2014.
 In August 2013, Wintersun embarked on a second North American tour.
 Support was provided by fellow Nuclear Blast artists Fleshgod Apocalypse, Arsis, and Starkill, with Wintersun headlining.

 On 29 January 2015, Wintersun announced via their official Facebook page that Kai Hahto would be unable to perform in upcoming live shows, due to his obligations to Nightwish.
 Timo Häkkinen was named as his temporary replacement for live performances.
 In November 2016, Wintersun announced that they were looking for a second guitarist for the band so Mäenpää could focus solely on vocals during live performances.